Kammok Kuhli UL Review

 If you need to change the shape or lower it, just make sure you have adjustable poles.
 It's as simple as loosening the guy lines, changing the pole position, and tightening again.
 We hope this helps!

 This one of the most affordable options in our shelter review.
 Sure, it's a tarp set-up, but its high-quality shelter.
-It's no surprise that this easy to erect tarp shelter won our Best Buy Award.
+It's no surprise that this easy to erect tarp shelter wins a notable mention for its great value.
 Those that prefer tarp camping or want a little insurance if they like to cowboy camp will find the most value in it.

 — Amber King